 Children (including stepchildren) 21 and under and legal spouses can be issued dependent documents.
 For other accompanying dependents, please contact the nearest U.S. consulate about applying for a B tourist visa.

 Accompanying dependents of J-1 students are issued J-2 visas and need to apply for an Employment Authorization Document (EAD) from USCIS in order to work in the United States.
 Employment may not begin until the EAD is received.
-Please see an adviser in the Global Engagement Office (GEO) for more information.
+Please see your international student adviser in International Affairs for more information.

 This is the form you used to obtain the J-1 visa stamp to enter the United States.
 DS-2019 has an end date.
 If you are not able to complete the program by that date, please contact your program sponsor to apply for an extension 60 days before the date on your DS-2019.